Managing and Using MariaDB Databases in ServBay

 .

-On this page, you’ll find links to phpMyAdmin and Adminer.
-Click the appropriate link to reach the login page.
-To log in, use the database username and password found in the MariaDB package details page of the ServBay management interface.
+On this page, you'll find links to phpMyAdmin and Adminer.
+Click the respective link to bring up the login page.
+For login credentials, use the database username and password retrievable from the MariaDB package details page in the ServBay management interface.

 Database Management